Computer-Based Exams are now at PSI Testing Centers as of 12/10/24. Questions? Email exam@pncb.org.

 It is recognized that children receive behavioral mental health care in a variety of settings, including crisis intervention in emergency departments, juvenile detention services, community clinics, schools and other private practice settings.
 This exam is designed to validate the knowledge and skills of APRNs who provide initial primary care intervention, ongoing collaboration and management of children and adolescents experiencing behavioral/mental health problems.

-The role delineation research study that was developed to identify critical content areas for the exam incorporated essential pediatric developmental and behavioral concepts.
-Following analysis of the responses to this national survey, a detailed exam content outline was developed which includes both developmental and behavioral health concepts.
+The role delineation research study developed to identify critical content areas for the exam incorporated essential pediatric developmental and behavioral concepts.
+Following analysis of the responses to this national survey, a detailed exam content outline was developed that includes both developmental and behavioral health concepts.
 We encourage you to review this information to determine if this specialty exam would be appropriate for you.

 No. Any APRN meeting the exam's eligibility requirements may apply for this APRN specialty exam.